chef-training/workshops/README.md

 Great projects:

 * Have multiple correct answers
+* Have a begin and end state defined with plenty of room for the learner to find his or her way to the end state.
+These are intentionally loosely defined.
 * Can be facilitated or completed as self-study
 * Can be extended in multiple directions based on learning objectives